What if I told you that backing up your VPS hosting does not have to be a daunting task?

 There are so many choices to make and things to consider when it comes to making sure your files and data get backed up in a secure and orderly fashion.
 If you don’t have a managed hosting provider or system administrator to help, it can be overwhelming.

 Have no fear.
-We have five tips on how to backup your VPS.
+We have five tips on how to backup.
 But first, let’s outline some specific use cases and types of backups.

 Backup Use Cases

-In today’s technological world, we all use some form of backups.
+In today’s technological world, we all try to follow backup best practices to some extent.
 Take your phone, for example.

 In theory, this is how your VPS backups can get used.
 The two main use cases for backups are: